ewhicher/matter/content/collections/pov/designing-for-people-the-planet-and-the-wallet.md

         marks:
           -
             type: bold
-        text: '3 - Do the work for your user'
+        text: '3 - Do the work for your customer'
   -
     type: paragraph
     content: